Digital Storm: History

 Digital Storm was founded in 2002.
 Originally an internet retailer of computer components, the company began building custom gaming PCs after repeated requests by customers for pre-assembled systems.

 The first custom-built PC system the company ever marketed was the Digital Storm Twister.
-In 2012, the company began designing proprietary designs, starting with their Aventum and the Bolt models.
+In 2012, the company began designing proprietary designs, starting with its Aventum and the Bolt models.

 Products

-Focusing heavily on the gaming market, Digital Storm's designs for gaming desktops and laptops focus primarily on high-performance custom PC configurations, though they also produce workstation models.
-They specialize in customizing each machine with features such as overclocking, dual video card implementations (such as SLI), RAID arrays, liquid-cooling systems and noise-reduction modifications.
+Focusing heavily on the gaming market, Digital Storm's designs for gaming desktops and laptops focus primarily on high-performance custom PC configurations, though it also produces workstation models.
+It specializes in customizing each machine with features such as overclocking, dual video card implementations (such as SLI), RAID arrays, liquid-cooling systems and noise-reduction modifications.

 Digital Storm also sells upgrade PC components such as computer memory, video cards, CPUs, motherboards, hard drives, cooling systems and computer monitors.
 They also offer accessories aimed at gamers.

 Services

 Custom case designs

-In 2013, they began offering a service called LaserMark, which allows custom images to be etched onto computer cases.
+In 2013, it began offering a service called LaserMark, which allows custom images to be etched onto computer cases.
 Case mods.
 Aftermarket sound dampening foam can be added to case interior on customer request.
 Some cases are designed and manufactured in-house, exclusive to digital storm and never sold empty to the public.